 The lowest amount of vitamin a is in Mountain yam, hawaii, cooked, steamed, with salt which in 100g contains 0 mcg of vitamin a.
 This gives as percentage of the recommended daily allowance 0 % of the RDA.
 For this 100g serving the amount of Calories is 82 kcal, the amount of Protein is 1.73 g, the amount of Fat is 0.08 g, the amount of Carbohydrate is 19.99 g.

 The difference between the highest and lowest values gives a vitamin a range of 7 mcg per 100g.
 The range for the other nutrients are as follows; 36 kcal for Calories, 0.2 g for Protein, 0.09 g for Fat, 7.89 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high vitamin a foods in your diet.
 For example 100g of Yam, raw contains 7 mcg of vitamin a.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin a nutritional content.

 The food with the highest vitamin a content per typical serving is Yam, raw which contains 10.5 mcg in 1 cup, cubes (or 150 g).
 For this serving the Calories content is 177 kcal, the Protein content is 2.3 g, the Fat content is 0.26 g and the Carbohydrate content is 41.82 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin a which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high vitamin a content in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high vitamin a content.